Is your Firestick not playing sound?

 Check the Volume on Your TV (and AV Receiver)

-This solution is often overlooked by even techies themselves.
+This Firestick not playing sound solution is often overlooked, even by techies themselves.
 In this case, the Volume on your TV (or on your surround sound receiver) is turned to 0.
 This can be confusing, because your TV / AV receiver may not necessarily switch to “Mute” mode when the volume is turned all the way down to zero.

 Make Sure the Sound Settings Are Correct on TV and Receiver